7 Organizational Culture Factors’ Influence on Ethical Decision-Making and Management

 Stable

 Employees at a stable corporation know exactly who is in charge, who to report to, and what they are expected to accomplish.
 Kraft Foods, for example, is a very stable organization with a strong bureaucracy.
 Like most organizations that highly value stability, Kraft is not known for innovation or creativity.
-However, Kraft being having such a large share of the market does not have to worry about adapting and innovation as much.
+However, because Kraft has such a large share of the market, it does not have to worry about adapting and innovation as much.
 Their goal is have stability because it leads to efficiencies, which in turn lead to higher profit margins.

 Companies in unstable environments in which they have a lot of competition and/or changes with the PESTEL factors need to change and adapt.
 Therefore, their organizational cultures need to be low to moderate in stability to ensure that their employees are flexible to deal with the changing circumstances around them and to innovate, which of course requires change (i.e., not keeping things stable).